 - Mike and Maryann will work on a flyer and advertisements.
 Signage will go up at the last weekend of January.

 - We will be setting up on Saturday (02/10/18)

 - Future Events:

 Anyone interested in helping with one of these activities, please let me know.

-- The next meeting will be November 9, 2017 at Good Shepherd in the Choir Practice Room
+- The next meeting will be February 8, 2018 at 6:30pm in the Good Shepherd Choir Practice Room.

 Haiti Commission - November 29, 2017

 Members present: Bill Noll, Luan Greubel,Sharon Sutton, Marcia Minton and Robynn Working

 Over 11,000 profit was made from the Fall festival booth.
 100% going to Haiti.

 Booth rental has been paid for next year.